Withdrawing your super: What’s involved?

 • Temporary residents leaving Australia – If you are a temporary resident and have left Australia permanently, you can apply to withdraw your super.
 This process has specific requirements and additional tax will apply to a portion of you super.

-• Compassionate grounds - In exceptional circumstances, such as major medical expenses or to prevent foreclosure on your home, you may be able to access your super on compassionate grounds.
+• Compassionate grounds - In exceptional circumstances, such as major medical expenses or to prevent foreclosure on your home, you may be able to access your super early on compassionate grounds.
 This requires approval from the ATO (Australian Taxation Office).

 • First Home Super Saver Scheme (FHSSS) - If you're a first-time homebuyer, you can apply to withdraw a portion of your super under the FHSSS to purchase your first home.
 There are specific rules and limits associated with this scheme.